fubar2/flaskdashboard/README.md

 This is definitely not an ideal choice as a first project since without excellent vision, steady hands, a reliable tiny soldering iron and extensive small-thing soldering skills, it's very easy to cook a chip or make messy short circuits.
 Should be good by about the third one I reckon so buy some spares.

-* The raspberry pi runs some python code as a service after an initial interactive run when each scale is tared and calibrated with a known weight.
+* The rpi runs some python code as a service after an initial interactive run when each scale is tared and calibrated with a known weight.
 Calibrations are reused each time the raspberry pi starts the service until the next calibration is performed interactively.
 The code takes weight readings from multiple load cells periodically and posts them to my fileserver using SFTP, where the Flask webapp code can read and plot them interactively.

 * Dependencies for the raspberry pi code include the paramiko, HX711 and Rpy.GPIO python modules.
-They are all taken care of by using the pip requirements files on the pi.
-Please, use a virtual environment for the server but I only use the pi zero for this project so have adjusted the system python.
-Something like
+Please, use a virtual environment for the server but if you only use the pi zero for this project, installing to the system python environment seems reasonable.
+Something like:

+> sudo pip3 install hx711
+> sudo pip3 install RPi.GPIO
-> pip3 install -r pirequirements.txt
+> sudo pip3 install paramiko

 should work.

 2. SFTP accessible server for file storage

 * In order to avoid regular aggravation from hard failed SD cards, it's best not to be writing regularly to local storage, so data are all exported to a file server via sftp.
-In my case it's all on the local lan but...YMMV
+In my case it's all on my firewalled LAN but...YMMV

 * config.py contains all the login and path details.
 Suggest you supply a public key file path rather than a password especially if you are going full interweb.